ericniebler/stl2/review/201811 San Diego review.md

 MC: Is there supposed to be a definition of `value_type`?
 It is only mentioned it could be `void`.
 [The `difference_type`/"difference type" and `value_type`/"value type" associations are established in [incrementable.traits] and [readable.traits] for `WeaklyIncrementable` and `Readable` types.]

 JW: [In p3.3] why is it "if `incrementable_traits<I>::difference_type` is well-formed" [which is nonsense], rather than "If the *qualified-id* ... is valid and denotes a type"? [fixed]

+STL: P4, "opt in or out of conformance."